chuchunf/leetcode-scala-3/src/main/scala/hashmap/hashmap.md

 - First non-repeating character: the character is known;
 - Happy number: The list of unhappy number built along the way is known.

-The key idea of Hash Table is to use a hash function to map keys to buckets.
+The key idea of HashMap is to use a hash function to map keys to buckets.

-Hashmap is also an effective way to hold discrete key or non-number key for easy processing
+Hashmap is also an effective way to hold/group discrete keys or non-number keys for easy processing

 - Isomorphic Strings: char from source string and char from target string as key
 - Bulls and Cows: char from source string and char from target string as key